vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 * Establish a well-defined process to restore from backups, and fire-drill it so that you know it works.

+* This may seem irrelevant to you if your budget is way higher than the expected cost of backups, but it's important (in at least some cases) to keep an eye on the cost of backups.
+In particular, considerations such as backup size, frequency, and retention period affect the cost of making, storing, and recovering from backups.

 The rest of the stuff is also pretty important, so I do recommend reading the whole post.